Toyota AE86: Motorsports

+Toyota Team Australia's Class A 1986 Bathurst 1000 winner, driven by Mike Quinn and John Faulkner.

 The rear wheel drive configuration, combined with the AE86's light weight (approximately 2300 lb (950–970 kg) curb weight), balance and relatively powerful (and easy to tune) 4A-GEU engine made it popular among the Japanese hashiriya (street racers in Japanese), many of whom raced in touge (mountain passes in Japanese) where the corners suited the AE86 best, especially on the downhill.
 Among those who utilized this car was Japanese racing legend Keiichi Tsuchiya also known as the Drift King ("Dori-Kin" in Japanese).
-Keiichi Tsuchiya helped popularize the sport of drifting, which involves taking a car on a set of controlled slides through corners.
+Tsuchiya who also drove the AE86 Levin in the JTC, helped popularize the sport of drifting, which involves taking a car on a set of controlled slides through corners.
 The AE86's FR configuration made it well suited to this kind of cornering, and currently the car is a mainstay of drift shows and competitions.
-Japanese drifters like Katsuhiro Ueo, Toshiki Yoshioka, Yoichi Imamura, Koichi Yamashita, Hiroshi Takahashi, Tetsuya Hibino, and Wataru Hayashi were also involved in making the AE86 famous in the drift scene.
+Japanese drifters like Katsuhiro Ueo (champion of 2002 D1 Grand Prix series with AE86), Toshiki Yoshioka, Youichi Imamura, Kouichi Yamashita, Hiroshi Takahashi, Tetsuya Hibino, and Wataru Hayashi were also involved in making the AE86 famous in the drift scene.
 AE86s around the world have been extensively modified for use in professional drifting.
+The AE86 is also a popular choice for autocross, gymkhana, time attack, rallycross, and hillclimbing events.